AqwamCreates/DataPredict/docs/TermsAndConditions.md

 ## Prohibited Actions
 User shall not:
-a) Sell, resell, distribute, sublicense, or otherwise transfer the Library, in whole or in part, to any third party, whether for profit or not;
+* Sell, resell, distribute, sublicense, or otherwise transfer the Library, in whole or in part, to any third party, whether for profit or not;
-b) Modify, adapt, translate, reverse engineer, decompile, disassemble, or create derivative works of the Library;
+* Modify, adapt, translate, reverse engineer, decompile, disassemble, or create derivative works of the Library;
-c) Remove or alter any copyright, trademark, or other proprietary notices or labels contained in the Library;
+* Remove or alter any copyright, trademark, or other proprietary notices or labels contained in the Library;
-d) Use the Library in any manner that violates any applicable laws or regulations.
+* Use the Library in any manner that violates any applicable laws or regulations.

 ## Liability
 The Library is provided "AS IS" and without warranty of any kind.
 Licensor shall not be liable for any damages or losses, including but not limited to direct, indirect, incidental, consequential, or punitive damages arising out of the use or inability to use the Library.